LoopFiftyFour/JS-Connector/README.md

 2. require it in your project with `require('loop54-js-lib')`

 3. you should now have access to the global variable `Loop54`

+## Development

+1. Git clone this repository
+2. in the folder, run `npm install` to install all dependencies
+3. run `npm run dev` to start the webserver, open up http://localhost:3001 and try out the basic features

+## Build

+run `npm run build` to build the source code into /lib folder

+## Tests

+`npm run test` to do check if the tests passes

+All tests are located in the `test` folder

 ## Usage